Born with malformed limbs 52 years ago, thalidomide victim still fights for compensation | CBC News

 "Some of the individuals failed to qualify by a matter of a few weeks — their stories were tragic and compelling.
 Class counsel recognized the problem but on this issue Canada was intractable."

-Phelan said if was within the power of the court, he would have struck out the date parameters.
+Phelan said if it was within the power of the court, he would have struck out the date parameters.

 "Regrettably, the court is powerless to do anything about this issue, other than to encourage a compassionate reconsideration."